MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-prompts-in-dataverse-plug-in-powerapps.md

 ## Prerequisites

 - Verify the [prerequisites](prebuilt-prompts.md#prerequisites) for using prebuilt prompts.
-- MAke sure you have a basic understanding of [low-code plug-ins](/power-apps/maker/data-platform/low-code-plug-ins).
+- Make sure you have a basic understanding of [low-code plug-ins](/power-apps/maker/data-platform/low-code-plug-ins).

 ## Add a new column named 'Summary' to the Email table